Here's Our Rant About DICK'S Sporting Goods Inc. (DKS)

-DICK’S Sporting Goods Inc. (NYSE:DKS) went down by -7.55% from its latest closing price compared to the recent 1-year high of $142.78.
-The company’s stock price has collected -3.07% of loss in the last five trading sessions.
+DICK’S Sporting Goods Inc. (NYSE:DKS) went up by 6.52% from its latest closing price compared to the recent 1-year high of $142.78.
+The company’s stock price has collected 0.58% of gains in the last five trading sessions.
 The Wall Street Journal reported on 09/29/22 that Peloton to Sell Exercise Bikes at Dick’s Sporting Goods, Expanding Retail Push

 Is It Worth Investing in DICK’S Sporting Goods Inc. (NYSE :DKS) Right Now?